 In this blog post, we’ll take a closer look at the strike zone and what goes into determining whether or not a pitch is considered a strike.

 The official strike zone in baseball is a vertical rectangle.
 It extends the width of the plate.
 This includes the black siding of the plate.
 The bottom of the zone begins just below the knees.
 The top of the zone reaches the midpoint between the shoulders and the top of the pants.
 Only a portion of the ball needs to pass through any part of the zone to earn a strike.

-The average size of a strike zone will depend upon the size of the batters.
-It will change from game to game and from year to year.
-It will also depend on the level in which your player is playing.
-The average size for a strike zone in little league is not going to be the same as the average size of a college league.
+The average size of a strike zone will depend on the size of the batters.
+It will change from game to game and year to year.
+It will also depend on the level at which your player is playing.
+The average size of the strike zone in little league is not going to be the same as the average size of a college league.